stec-zcps/mdaa/README.md

-# Modular multi-protocol data aggregation, transformation and provisioning system for usage in Distributed Control Systems
+# Modular multi-protocol data collecting, transformation and provisioning system for usage in Distributed Control Systems
 (c) 2019 M. Schneider, D. A. Breunig, ZCPS at FhG IPA

 ## Introduction and system overview